imagej/imagej.github.io/_pages/update-sites/setup.md

 <img src="/media/update-sites/personal-update-site-7.png" width="770"/>

-Once your login information is set you can *Close* the update site window.
+If this info is missing, see [Specifying your site](#specifying-your-site).
+Once your login information is set you can {% include button label="Apply and Close" %} the `Manage Update Sites` window.

 ### Prepare your files for upload

-Click on the {% include button label="Advanced mode" %} button and set the view options to see your plugins:
+Click on the {% include button label="Advanced Mode" %} button and set the view options to see your plugins:

 -   If your have never uploaded your plugins, select *View local-only files*